w3c/sustainableweb-ig/tagFilter.md

 **Note:**
 - Attribute `name` and `value` must match JavaScript case sensitivty to function.
+- Attribute content should reflect the Success Criteria as appropriate.
 - The below are what W3C WSG utilizes, feel free to customize as appropriate.

 ```html